risk-first/website/menagerie/Schedule-Risk.md

 With any luck, decisions around _funding_ your project will be tied into this, but it's not always the case.
 It's very easy to undershoot or overshoot the market completely and miss the window of opportunity.

+### The iPad

-For example, let's look at the [iPad](https://en.wikipedia.org/wiki/History_of_tablet_computers), which was introduced in 2010.
+For example, let's look at the [iPad](https://en.wikipedia.org/wiki/History_of_tablet_computers), which was introduced in 2010 and was hugely successful.
 This was not the first tablet computer.
 Apple had already tried to introduce the [Newton](https://en.wikipedia.org/wiki/Apple_Newton) in 1989, and Microsoft had released the [Tablet PC](https://en.wikipedia.org/wiki/Microsoft_Tablet_PC) in 1999.
 But somehow, they both missed the [Window Of Opportunity](https://en.wikipedia.org/wiki/Window_of_opportunity).
 Possibly, the window existed because Apple had changed changed the market with their release of the iPhone, which left people open to the idea of a tablet being "just a bigger iPhone".

 But maybe now, the iPad's window is closing?
 We have more _wearable computers_ like the Apple Watch, and voice-controlled devices like Alexa, Cortana and (cough) Siri.
 Peak iPad was in 2014, according to [this graph](https://www.statista.com/statistics/269915/global-apple-ipad-sales-since-q3-2010/).